yogitaa013/Amazon-Clone/README.md

 ## 📌 Disclaimer
 This project is for **educational purposes only**.
-All trademarks and images belong to their respective owners.
+All trademarks and images belong to their respective owners.go